spyderboy/ParseEmail/README.md

 - Ensure the server is running before making requests.
 - The API only extracts the first valid link found in the email body.
 - The extracted webpage must be publicly accessible for the API to retrieve metadata.

-## Contact
-For issues or questions, please contact the developer or refer to the project documentation.
+- Update `API_ENDPOINT` in the source code to specify the external API where metadata should be sent.